kul-sudo/eportal/README.md

 # EatCrossesOfMyType = 6
 # AvoidInfectedCrosses = 7

-show_viruses = false # The viruses a body has been infected with
+show_viruses = true # The viruses a body has been infected with
 # SpeedVirus = 0
 # VisionVirus = 1
 ```